How Spartan Contracting Co. seamlessly integrated Bridgit Bench with Salesforce

 What was the integration setup process like?

-We look forward to continuing to work with Spartan, and general contractors like them, to develop a more responsive software stack that gives them the right information, at the right time, in the right place.
+We look forward to continuing to work with Spartan and general contractors like them to develop a more responsive software stack that gives them the right information at the right time and place.
 For more information about Bridgit Bench, take a quick tour, or visit our integrations page to see the full lineup of available integrations.

 Workforce intelligence for construction.